Chixpy/CHXPas/Tests/CTC/Readme.md

 This is the main base program to simulate Processing.
 To use it simply open and `Save Proyect As...` with a new name.
-NOTE: Doing this only updates unit folders in current build mode, then copy then to other in project options.
+NOTE: Doing this only updates unit folders in current build mode, then you must copy then to other in project options.

+This is not the prefered way of using cCHXSDL2Engine, because in Pascal every class is in its own unit usually (unless its a package) instead creating a child class in main program file.

 Pascal don't have Garbage Collector as is, so allocated memory and objects must be freed.
-In FPC, we can make reference counted interfaced objects wich autofree, but it's easier free them manually.
+In FPC, we can make reference counted interfaced objects wich can autofree, but it's easier free them manually.

 `ExitProg` var is used to Finish the program in `Compute` and `HandleEvent`.